 The take-away from above simulations is that small aggregation group size (or anonymity set) and continuous statistical observation are the major obstacles to the privacy preservation.
-Thus, we intend to develop a mechanism to protect Authorized licensed use limited to: University of Science & Technology of China.
-Downloaded on August 25,2023 at 16:13:31 UTC from IEEE Xplore.
-Restrictions apply. user's privacy from the aforementioned statistical inference attack.
+Thus, we intend to develop a mechanism to protect user's privacy from the aforementioned statistical inference attack.
 To the best of our knowledge, existing solutions include creating a larger aggregation area (e.g., by zipcode) [31], obfuscating individual or statistical data (e.g., location and health data) [32], changing users' pseudonyms frequently at mix zone [27], [33], etc. However, these approaches have their inherent disadvantages: the large aggregation spatial region could compromise the sensitivity of disease analysis [34]; and updating pseudonyms is burdensome for mobile users which may discourage them from participation [35].
 In this section, we propose a game-theoretic approach to incentivize participation and also naturally create a large anonymity group so that every user's data is "hidden in the crowd".

-7.1 Game-Theoretic Approach
+7.1 Game-theoretic Approach